PythWare/Burn-Engine/README.md

 Credit goes to Michael, Passion Wagon, Aurvi, and The Tempest for documentation with Stage/Morale Data.
 Credit also goes to Michael for documentation on model, motion/moveset, and color values.
 Michael gave permission for me to include his lists of documentation in Visual Guider so credit goes to him for the model, motion/moveset, and army color values/strings.
 Further credit also goes to Michael for discovering the data that determines if player bodyguards follow like AI guards.

-I only take credit for the code/design of Burn Engine and also the understanding of map formats (gob, cob, ob2, etc for maps).
+I only take credit for the code/design of Burn Engine, Celica Mapworks, and any other modding software I make but also the understanding of map formats (gob, cob, ob2, etc for maps).

 # Future Plans